signifyd/php/README.md

 ================

 *** If you have feedback good or bad about the new version of the repository please don't hesitate to [contact us](https://www.signifyd.com/contact/)
+*** If you notice something wrong about this SDK in particular, feel free to raise an issue [here](https://github.com/square/connect-php-sdk/issues).

 This repository contains the PHP SDK client for the Signifyd APIs.
 For more info please check the [Signifyd API documentation](https://www.signifyd.com/api/)